 - About 1/4 cup white chocolate chips

-- Mix the yeast and the water together in a bowl.
+- In a bowl, mix together the yeast and the water.
 Let sit until foamy, about 10 minutes.
-In the bowl of a stand mixer, add the red velvet cake mix and flour.
-Pour the water and yeast mixture into the bowl and add vanilla extract.
-Attach a dough hook and beat until mixture forms a dough.
+To the bowl of a stand mixer, add the red velvet cake mix and flour.
+Pour the water-yeast mixture into the bowl, and add the vanilla extract.
+Attach a dough hook, and beat until the mixture forms a dough.

 - Place the dough onto a lightly floured surface.
-Knead for about 4 minutes, or until smooth and elastic.
-Place the dough into a lightly oiled bowl and cover with oiled plastic wrap.
-Place in a warm spot and let double in size, about 1-1/2 hours.
+Knead for about 4 minutes or until smooth and elastic.
+Place the dough into a lightly oiled bowl, and cover with oiled plastic wrap.
+Place in a warm spot, and let the dough double in size, about 1-1/2 hours.

 - Meanwhile, make the filling.
-Melt the white chocolate with 1/4 cup of the heavy cream in a double boiler and whisk until smooth.
+In a double boiler, melt the white chocolate with 1/4 cup of the heavy cream, and whisk until smooth.
 In a clean bowl, whip the egg white with the sugar until fairly stiff peaks form.
 In another bowl, beat the remaining heavy cream until more stiff peaks form.
-Gently fold the beaten egg white into the white chocolate mixture, stirring until smooth.
+Gently fold the beaten egg white into the white chocolate mixture, and stir until smooth.
 Then fold in the whipped cream until no streaks remain.
-Chill to thicken up.
+Chill it to thicken it up.

 - Lightly punch down the bread dough.
 Liberally grease a Bundt pan with nonstick cooking spray.
-Pull apart the dough into small chunks and roll into golf ball-sized balls.
+Pull apart the dough into small chunks, and roll into golf ball-size balls.
 Place 1 layer into the greased Bundt pan.

 - Top the first layer of bread with white chocolate filling.
-Roll the remaining dough into balls and place over the white chocolate.
-Cover with greased plastic wrap and let double again, about 45 minutes.
+Roll the remaining dough into balls, and place them over the white chocolate.
+Cover with greased plastic wrap, and let double again, about 45 minutes.

 - Remove the plastic wrap.
-Preheat oven to 400 degrees F. Bake the bread for about 25 minutes, or until a toothpick inserted in the middle comes out clean.
+Heat the oven to 400 degrees F, and then bake the bread for about 25 minutes or until a toothpick inserted in the middle comes out clean.

 - To make the drizzle, melt the white chocolate chips in the microwave for about 60 seconds, stirring after 30 seconds.
-Add oil to thin out and stir until melted.
+Add oil to thin it out, and stir until melted.

 More red velvet recipes